 Teach Shakespeare?
+Looking for vibrant ideas for Shakespeare lesson plans?
 Read on!

 When I started writing about ways to teach Shakespeare, I ran through all of his plays that I have taught in ten years: Romeo and Juliet, Julius Caesar, Hamlet, Macbeth, and King Lear.
 (I am somewhat convinced that I have taught A Midsummer Night’s Dream, but I cannot remember where or when.)

 I did my large student-teaching unit on Julius Caesar and since then, I have remain convinced that students across the spectrum can and should read Shakespeare.
 For me, teaching Shakespeare requires that I believe students can still learn valuable lessons from the plays.
 Students experience the themes and ideas that are in his plays in their lives, and we teachers can connect Shakespeare to students meaningfully.

 How I teach Shakespeare changes yearly, but the overall structure remains somewhat the same.
 I hope this outline helps you as you develop Shakespeare lesson plans that work for your community.

 Provide Shakespeare background.

 When I teach freshmen, I cover the basics of Shakespeare’s life and the play’s setting.
 I want to prepare students and gain their attention without overwhelming them.
 One time, I obviously did not clarify the years enough, and students believed that Shakespeare lived alongside Julius Caesar.
 During background lessons, emphasize the years!
 As teachers and people with degrees, we know this information.
 You probably are not over-explaining.

 With sophomores, I deepen the background.
 I can build off the previous year, and students have experienced another year of social studies.

 I introduce King Henry VIII and move forward.
 Students find this history fascinating!
 This provides background of Elizabeth I and leads into the Elizabethan era and Shakespeare.